Hypertension/Heart & Vascular Disease

 Although hypertension can’t be cured, it can be controlled.
 Preventing and controlling hypertension starts with a healthy lifestyle.
 Maintaining a healthy weight and quitting smoking are two ways to significantly lower your blood pressure and improve your overall health.
 Other steps include lowering your salt and alcohol intake, eating more vegetables and nuts, and exercising regularly.

 Is a high-sodium diet contributing to your hypertension?
 You may not realize it, but some of your favorite foods may be loaded with salt.
-Our hypertension resources can provide you with the tips you need to start a low-sodium diet.
+Our page with the tips you need to start a low-sodium diet.

 Regular exercise is important for controlling your blood pressure.
 It strengthens your heart and allows blood to flow more freely.
 For maximum benefit, you should do 30 to 60 minutes of moderate to vigorous exercise at least three times a week.

 - Brisk walking